 The Stanford Travel Card (TCard) is the recommended payment option for any travel costs that will not be reimbursed through the per diem method.

 Alternatively, personal funds may be used and a request for reimbursement can be submitted after the trip.
 When the per diem reimbursement method is available and selected by the traveler, the TCard should not be used for those costs (i.e., lodging that will be reimbursed to the traveler at the per diem rate).

 The same policies and guidelines must be followed regardless of payment or reimbursement method.
 For more information on reimbursement methods, see the Topic Overview: Business and Travel Expense Policies page.

 When personal funds are used, there are different reimbursement options available depending on who is traveling and the funding source:

 - Stanford travelers may select between per diem or actual reimbursement within the lodging policy.
 The method selected must be used for the entire trip.
-If the funding source of the trip is a sponsored award, Stanford travelers must use the per diem option.
 When a travel period exceeds more than 30 days in one location, the traveler is required to use the per diem reimbursement method, and an adjusted per diem rate will apply to the reimbursement amount.

 Documentation of Rate Comparison

-Stanford Travel is the required booking method for faculty, staff, postdoctoral scholars and students booking university-sponsored hotel lodging.
+Stanford Travel may be used as the booking method for faculty, staff, postdoctoral scholars and students booking hotel lodging for university-sponsored travel.
 Generally documentation of hotel rate comparison is not required when the business trip is booked according to the travel booking policy.

 A lodging rate comparison is required when any of the following occur: